 I also know, firsthand, that this will change the way you think about and design campaigns.
 And it takes a while to re-adjust, so the sooner you start using it, the sooner you’ll start spotting opportunities where this can simplify things for you, and improve the way you are communicating with your audience.

-Speaking of designing campaigns, I’ve got a popular virtual training course covering the ins and outs of the campaign builder.
-Or, take a gander at this Campaign Builder 101 blog post.
+Speaking of designing campaigns, there’s a popular virtual training course covering the ins and outs of the campaign builder available for free in the Keap Academy platform.

 Here are a few additional resources for using dynamic content in more advanced scenarios, like to hide/reveal buttons and images (rather than just text), or to modify dates beyond the default formatting options available (shout out to Jordan Hatch for that one).